How to Co-Author a Research Paper

 3. Draft a Written Agreement

-Think of it as an academic pre-nuptial agreement.
+When studying for you PhD think of it as an academic pre-nuptial agreement.
 If you and other co-authors agree, list your names alphabetically.
 Think about who owns the data and the kind of work with which you want your name associated.
 Make sure that you stipulate that you want to be listed as an author, where you want your name, and what you want credited to you—not anyone else.
 Why?
 It’s your research.
 Your career.
 Your work.
 Own it.
 Don’t let others own it for you.

 4. Discuss the Workload